DeMarcoLab/correlateim/README.md

 ### 2. Download and install the latest release
-Then download the latest wheel file from the release page at: https://github.com/DeMarcoLab/correlateim/releases Please contact the mainainer if you do not have access to the private Github repository.
+Then download the latest wheel file from the release page at: https://github.com/DeMarcoLab/correlateim/releases Please contact the maintainer if you do not have access to the private Github repository.

 You can install the python wheel file using pip: